12 Effective Ways to Promote Sustainable Tourism

 Learn a few words in the local language and use it.
 You will surely get a smile from the hotel staff and street vendors.
 Challenge yourself.

-A step beyond your comfort limit each time you take a trip.
+A step beyond your comfort limit each time you take a trip is worthwhile.
 You will be surprised at the the rich treasures stored in your memory.

 Support Community-Based Initiative